Emotional Well-being

 A Charter for Our Emotional Well-being

-In this context, the word ‘charter’ means a set of aspirational principles that prioritise and seek the achievement of healthy levels of emotional well-being.
+For our purposes here, the word ‘charter’ means a set of aspirational principles that prioritise and seek the achievement of healthy levels of emotional well-being.
 The principles here-in are an invitation to:

 • Cultivate feeling good about ourselves by nurturing a healthy self-image, buoyant self-esteem, appropriate self-confidence, adequate self-respect, and robust self-worth.